 Organized by The Nippon Club

-Sponsored by the J.C.C.
-Fund (the Japanese Chamber of Commerce and Industry of New York)
+(Philanthropic Fund of Japanese Chamber of Commerce and Industry in New York)

 In cooperation with IRIE KAZUKO Silk Road Museum

 “Silk: Then now and beyond” Film Organizing Committee